How to Seal Painted Wood for Outdoor Use

 What is the best outdoor sealer for painted wood?

 The best outdoor sealer for painted wood is a polyurethane topcoat.
-Our experts suggested that a clear poly will seal the exterior paint and offered to prolong it.
+I hgihly recommend using a clear poly that will seal and prolong the exterior paint.

 Can you weatherproof painted wood?